 (Here’s a bonus hack too– I have a SOG key knife on my keychain that comes in handy on the regular, including for opening popsicles!)

-4. COLD WATER & EXTRA REFILL BOTTLES
+4. COLD WATER & REFILLS

-We love the Hydro Cells.
+Not having enough water is a surefire way to put an end to an outing.
+A few years ago, I upgraded all of us to these 32oz Hydro-Cell water bottles.
+We love them!
 They come in lots of different colors, which is nice if you have multiple kids and want different colors for each.
 They also come with two different styes of lids.

 5. ADVENTURE CLOTHES FOR MOM & KIDS